smart-on-fhir/cumulus-library/docs/creating-studies.md

   - Move queries to a file as you finalize them
   - Build your study with the CLI to make sure your queries load correctly.

+__Important detail on FHIR arrays__: When we flatten a FHIR element that is specified as being potentially an array (like many instances of CodeableConcept, for example), we create a seperate table from that field.
+It can be joined back to the table it was extracted from by the id field present in both tables.

+However - in your study design, you will need to handle cases where multiple items may exist in these tables.
+It is common for multiple code systems to be used for a single record.

+As an example, the Condition resource has a base level CodeableConcept that _should_ contain a SNOMED code, but often has only an ICD9/10 code, or a EHR vendor specific code.
+We handle this case in two ways:
+  - The __core__condition_codable_concepts_display__ table contains one
+  record per resource, where we specify a priority order and take the first valid code we find, which is ok for cases where you aren't very concerned about a specific coding and are just looking to get an idea of what data you have
+  - The __core__condition_codable_concepts_all__ table contains
+  every code for every system found.
+This is useful when you are specifically looking for data associated with a given clinical coding system, but if you are not careful, you can cause a condition to be counted twice by not specifying a coding system when joining this table with the base condition table.

+Your approach to handling this is going to be dictated by the specific clinical context you're working with.
+In cases where we don't specify two table types for an array resource, you should assume that we are following the second pattern and account for that in your queries.

 #### sqlfluff

 We use [sqlfluff](https://github.com/sqlfluff/sqlfluff) to help maintain a consistent